DoD-Platform-One/bigbang/docs/developer/package-integration/supported.md

 ### Imperative

-You can manually deploy bigbang with helm command line.
-With this method you can test local code changes without committing to a repository.
+You can manually deploy Big Bang with helm command line.
+With this method, you can test local code changes without committing to a repository.
 Here are the steps that you can iterate with "code a little, test a little".
 You should have previously created the ../overrides directory as described in step #10 above.
 From the root of your local bigbang repo:

 ```shell
 # Deploy with helm while pointing to your override values files.